A mutual fund is a pooled investment where money from numerous investors is combined and professionally managed across stocks, bonds, or other assets.

 At high income levels, mutual funds are less about upside and more about protecting what’s already been earned.

-MLB careers tend to be longer, but income still fluctuates with performance, injuries, and role changes.
+MLB careers tend to be longer than in other sports, but income still fluctuates with performance, injuries, and role changes (higher use of minor-league teams).

 Mutual funds reward consistency over time, aligning well with baseball’s career arc.